o4oren/Ad-Hoc-Email-Server/README.md

 ```

 ### Configuration
+AHEM use several environment variables for configuration.
+These can be set up using a .env file (see [dotEnv docuemntation](https://www.npmjs.com/package/dotenv)).
+An example file is located in the root of the project.
+If a .env file is no found, you can just set these items as env variables.
-A configuration file named properties.json is located in the root of the project.
-Edit it to fit your use case.\
+A docker-compose file is also present in the root of the project, showing how these configuration properties can be set in a docker compose set up or passed to a docker image.

-Here are the available parameters:
+These are the available parameters:

 Parameter | Description
 --- | ---